ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/reverse_proxy.md

 - Cache is served some time after the TTL expired.
 - When the back-end server doesn't respond.

 This has several benefits for high traffic installations to reduce load to the back end.
 Instead of creating several concurrent requests for the same page to the back end, the following happens when a page has been soft purged:

 - Next request hitting the cache triggers an asynchronous lookup to the back end.
 - If cache is still within grace period, first and subsequent requests for the content are served from cache, and don't wait for the asynchronous lookup to finish.
 - The back-end lookup finishes and refreshes the cache so any subsequent requests get a fresh cache.

 By default, [[= product_name =]] always soft purges content on reverse proxies that support it (Varnish and Fastly), with the following logic in the out-of-the-box VCL:

 - Cache is within grace period.
 - Either the server isn't responding, or the request comes without a session cookie (anonymous user).

 Serving grace isn't always allowed by default because:

 - It's a safe default.
-Even if just for anonymous users, stale cache can easily be confusing during acceptance testing.
+Even if for anonymous users, stale cache can be confusing during acceptance testing.
 - It means REST API, which is used by the back office, would serve stale data, breaking the UI.

 !!! tip "Customizing stale cache handling"

     If you want to use grace handling for logged-in users as well, you can adapt the provided VCL to add a condition for opting out if the request has a cookie and the path contains REST API prefix to make sure the back office isn't negatively affected.

     If you want to disable grace mode, you can adapt the VCL to do hard instead of soft purges, or set grace/stale time to `0s`.